-According to Rabinowitch, while potatoes are the number one food used in schools to teach children about science, no one had yet conducted a study on using this tuber as a source of energy.
+Potatoes are the number one food used in schools to teach children about science.
+However, according to Rabinowitch, no one had yet conducted a study on using this vegetable as a source of energy.

 Physicists Alessandro Volta and Luigi Galvani had already studied different methods for generating energy back in 1780, such as:

 - Making “batteries” using two metal plates and a lot of soil, or a bucket of water